shinyorg/wonderland/readme.md

 * Track Ride History
 * Distance - Sorting and Display

-## Known Issues
-* AppSetting filters not being saved

 ## WIP
 * Meal Time (Notify on timer passed?) - use Notification Timer (what about distance)
   * Link in tabs IF enabled?
   * Separate drink & food passes
   * Maybe turn this option on in settings instead
-* Ride Map with popup displaying ride times and distance from you

 ## KNOWN ISSUES
 * Android maps not setup - users need to setup their own keys and stuff